Mikhail Gerasimov (archaeologist)

-Mikhail Mikhaylovich Gerasimov (Михаи́л Миха́йлович Гера́симов; 2 September 1907 – 21 July 1970) was a Soviet archaeologist and anthropologist who discovered the Mal'ta–Buret' culture and developed the first technique of forensic sculpture based on findings of anthropology, archaeology, paleontology, and forensic science.
-He studied the skulls and meticulously reconstructed the faces of more than 200 people, ranging from the earliest excavated homo sapiens and neanderthals, to the Middle Ages' monarchs and dignitaries, including emperor Timur (Tamerlane), Yaroslav the Wise, Ivan the Terrible, and Friedrich Schiller.
+Mikhail Mikhaylovich Gerasimov (Михаи́л Миха́йлович Гера́симов; 2 September 1907 – 21 July 1970) was a Soviet archaeologist, and anthropologist who discovered the Mal'ta–Buret' culture and developed the first technique of forensic sculpture based on findings of anthropology, archaeology, paleontology, and forensic science.
+He studied the skulls and meticulously reconstructed the faces of more than 200 people, ranging from the earliest excavated Homo sapiens and neanderthals, to the Middle Ages' monarchs and dignitaries, including emperor Timur (Tamerlane), Yaroslav the Wise, Ivan the Terrible, and Friedrich Schiller.

+He led the expedition to open the tomb of Timur, despite being warned that the tomb was cursed.

 Early life

 Gerasimov was born 1907 in St. Petersburg shortly before his doctor father was posted to settlement near Irkutsk.
 As a child he studied the bones of prehistoric animals that were unearthed during the construction of the area.

 Gerasimov produced his first reconstructions of prehistoric Neanderthal and Java Man, in 1927 (Gerasimov, p.
 5); they are exhibited in the Irkutsk museum.
 Gerasimov learned to take a skull of early hominids and, by dint of elaborate measurements and anatomical research, to form a face that people would recognize, sometimes including the most common expression.
 As he wrote in his autobiography, The Face Finder (1968), he was fascinated with an opportunity to "gaze on the faces of those long dead."
 It took a decade of studies and experiments to come close to individual portrait resolution quality of historical persons (1938, Gerasimov, p.
 7), however his first public work of this type is dated 1930 – the face of Maria Dostoyevskaya, mother of Fyodor Dostoyevsky.

 In 1928, Gerasimov studied in the archaeology department of the Irkutsk University where he studied under professor Bernhard Petri.
 He began to investigate Stone Age sites in Siberia such as Malta.
 In 1932 he moved to Leningrad for a graduate study.
 There he experimented with several skulls to find out if he could reconstruct faces of racial types.
 In 1937–1939, he reconstructed three faces from skulls of the Academy of Sciences of the Soviet Union — a Papuan, a Kazakh and a Khevsur Caucasian — and performed numerous forensic reconstructions for the NKVD.
 He received important public exposure by reconstructing the faces of Yaroslav I the Wise (1938) and Andrei Bogolyubsky (1939, dates referenced to Gerasimov, p.
 185–186).